atreyasha/spp-explainability/docs/develop.md

     1.  **TODO** RQ3: Interesting and insightful explanations on FMTOD

+        1.  add small, medium and heavy to training charts

-        1.  show plot of neuron importance distributions -\> consider removing inter-neuron importance with alpha levels since this might be irrelevant
+        2.  show plot of neuron importance distributions -\> consider removing inter-neuron importance with alpha levels since this might be irrelevant

-        2.  show relevant plots of regular expressions with neurons to see what kinds of textual patterns are imporant for the SoPa++ model and its regex proxy
+        3.  show relevant plots of regular expressions with neurons to see what kinds of textual patterns are imporant for the SoPa++ model and its regex proxy